Comprehensive Guide to Shoulder Anatomy and Conditions

 Nerves of the Shoulder

-Blood vessels of the Shoulder
+Blood Vessels of the Shoulder

-Axillary vein: This vein drains into the subclavian vein.
+- The axillary vein drains into the subclavian vein.

-Basilic vein: This vein runs opposite the cephalic vein, near the triceps muscle.
+- The basilic vein runs opposite the cephalic vein, near the triceps muscle.
 It drains into the axillary vein.

 Rotator Cuff Repair